Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 People with AIDS can have a high viral load and be very infectious.
 Without treatment, people with AIDS typically survive about three years.

+**These are the number population of  HIV/AIDS infected in the year of 2015 up to 2021 in Philippines**

 ![277734288_653090205769424_3578611321873999881_n](https://user-images.githubusercontent.com/102384528/161995338-e85f0db7-451e-40dc-a40c-7e9767aafe88.gif)